raoulb/luafun/doc/under_the_hood.rst

 loop is executed again the compiled trace is called instead of the program counterpart [#tracing_jit]_.

-Why is the tracing JIT important for us?
+Why is tracing JIT important for us?
 The LuaJIT tracing compiler can detect tail-, up- and down-recursion [#luajit-recursion]_, unroll compositions of functions and inline high-order functions [#luajit-optimizations]_.
 All of these concepts make the foundation for functional programming.